 Shares in %

-VAT accounts for 32.5% of receipts, making it the most important source of receipts for the Confederation, together with direct federal tax.
+VAT accounted for 32.0% of receipts, making it the most important source of receipts for the Confederation, together with direct federal tax.
 Domestic consumption is taxed.
 This includes the acquisition of domestic goods and services, as well as imports.
 Exports are not subject to VAT.

-Direct federal tax accounts for 35.6% of receipts.
-Together with value added tax, it is the most important source of receipts for the Confederation.
-Direct federal tax is levied on the income of natural persons and on the net profit of legal entities.
-The proportions of income tax and profit tax receipts are more or less balanced at 48% and 52%, respectively, of direct federal tax.
-The 2025 receipts are derived mainly from taxable income and profits from 2024.
-Starting in 2026, receipts from the supplementary tax should be generated in addition with the implementation of OECD minimum taxation.
+Direct federal tax accounted for 35.4% of receipts.
+Together with value added tax, it was thus the most important source of receipts for the Confederation.
+Direct federal tax is levied on the income of natural persons and on the net revenue of legal entities.
+The proportions of income tax and profit tax receipts were more or less balanced at 48% and 52%, respectively, of direct federal tax.
+The 2024 receipts were derived mainly from taxable income and profits from 2023.
+Starting in 2026, receipts from the supplementary tax are to be expected with the implementation of the OECD minimum tax rate.

-The consumption tax levied on petroleum and fuel, among other things, will amount to 5.0% of receipts in 2025.
-Overall, around three quarters of these receipts are earmarked for road transportation and aviation (60% of the basic tax and all of the surtax).
+The consumption tax levied on petroleum and fuel, among other things, amounted to 5.2% of total receipts in 2024.
+Around three quarters of these receipts are earmarked for road transportation and aviation (60% of the basic tax and all of the surtax).
 Receipts have been trending downward since 2008.
-This is due to the fact that, on the one hand, engines are becoming increasingly efficient and, on the other, the number of electric vehicles is growing.
+On the one hand, vehicle engines are becoming more efficient, and on the other hand, the number of electric vehicles is increasing.

-Stamp duty accounts for 2.9% of receipts.
+Stamp duty accounted for 2.8% of receipts.
 Transfer stamp tax, which accounts for more than half of stamp duty, is levied on purchases and sales of Swiss and foreign securities.
 The revenue from transfer stamp tax depends primarily on the volume of taxable securities turnover of Swiss securities dealers.
 The issue tax on the accumulation of net assets/equity fluctuates considerably, as it depends on the equity requirements of companies.
-The third component is insurance premium stamp duty, which is collected on certain insurance premiums and whose trend is relatively stable.
+The third component is insurance premium stamp duty, which is collected on certain insurance premiums, and whose trend is relatively stable.

-Tobacco duty accounts for 2.3% of receipts.
-This duty is levied on domestically manufactured and imported tobacco products and substitutes.
+Tobacco duty accounted for 2.4% of receipts.
+It is levied on domestically manufactured and imported tobacco products and substitutes.
 The revenue is used to co-finance the federal AHV contribution.
 Receipts have been trending downward since 2012, falling by around 2% annually.

-Other tax receipts consist essentially of transportation levies (e.g. heavy vehicle charge and motorway tax), incentive fees (e.g. CO2 tax), the grid supplement and import duties.
-They account for 7.9% of total receipts.
-Effective since 2024, import duties on industrial products have been abolished, while customs duties on agricultural products remain.
+Other tax receipts consist essentially of transportation levies (e.g. heavy vehicle charge and motorway tax), incentive fees (e.g. CO2 tax), the grid supplement fund and import duties.
+They accounted for 8.1% of total receipts.
+Effective since 2024, import duties on industrial products have been abolished.
+Only customs duties on agricultural products remain.

-Nontax receipts account for 5.3% of receipts.
-Among other things, they include receipts from royalties and concessions, such as profit distributions from the Swiss National Bank (SNB) to the Confederation.
-Starting from 2024, only the basic amount has been budgeted (667 mn).
+Nontax receipts accounted for 4.7%.
+Among other things, they include receipts from royalties and concessions, such as the base amount of the SNB profit distribution.
+There were no such profit distributions in 2024, and only the base amount (667 mn) is budgeted from 2025 onward.
 Nontax receipts also include items such as the military service exemption tax, cantonal contributions (e.g. cantonal contributions to the railway infrastructure fund), miscellaneous receipts (e.g. building receipts) and financial receipts (e.g. interest receipts).

 in CHF bn and % of GDP